BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

 script](https://github.com/apoelstra/scriptless-scripts/blob/master/md/atomic-swap.md)
 and therefore purely in the elliptic curve discrete logarithm setting.

-The basic idea is that the discrete logarithm of the auxiliary point `T` in the adaptor signature is not chosen uniformly at random by Alice.
+The basic idea is that the discrete logarithm of the adaptor point `T` in the is not chosen uniformly at random by Alice.
 Instead, Bob computes `T = t*G` where `t` is a [blind Schnorr signature](https://blog.cryptographyengineering.com/a-note-on-blind-signature-schemes/) of Alice over a transaction spending the funding transaction without knowing `t`